gunnar-miklis/multi-filtering/README.md

 ## 📋 Features

-- Filter coffee data by `Roasts`, `Types`, `Flavors`, and `Categories`.
+- Dynamically filter a dataset by different categories.
 - Display "available" and "active" filters.
-- On selecting filters, filters move from "available" to "active" and vice versa.
+- Move filters from "available" to "active" when clicked, and vice versa.
-- Filters are represented and updated in the browser URL as well.
+- Selected Filters are represented and updated in the browser URL as well.
-- Filters can be set by entering a specific URL.
+- Filters in the App can be set by entering/pasting a specific URL, too.
-- Option to clear "active" filters (including clear URL).
+- Option to clear and reset "active" filters (including clear URL).

 ## 🗂️ Project Structure